vscode-reborn-ai/vscode-reborn-ai/README.md

 ## About this fork

 This is a fork of the popular, but now discontinued [vscode-chatgpt](https://github.com/gencay/vscode-chatgpt) extension.
 Full credit to @gencay for building the original extension and open-sourcing it.
-Note that this version is API-only, the browser code was not open-sourced by Gencay (due to OpenAI ToS issue), and I have no intention of violating OpenAI's ToS either.
+Note that this version is API-only, the browser code was not open-sourced by Gencay (due to OpenAI ToS issue).

 ### The new "ChatGPT: Genie AI" extension